Where can I buy contacts without a prescription?

 The FTC issued these guidelines — called the Contact Lens Rule — in July 2004.
 The rule establishes requirements both for eye doctors who prescribe contact lenses and retailers who sell them.

-All stipulations of the Contact Lens Rule apply to so-called "non-prescription" contact lenses — lenses made for Halloween and other color contact lenses or special-effect contact lenses with no corrective power — as well as standard contact lenses.
+All stipulations of the Contact Lens Rule apply to so-called "non-prescription" contact lenses — lenses made for Halloween and other color contact lenses or costume contact lenses with no corrective power — as well as standard contact lenses.

 Rules for contact lens prescribers